vindarel/abelujo/README.md

 ### Start Redis

-We need Redis for long operations (dowloading the whole stock as csv, huey task runner,…).
+We need Redis for long operations (dowloading the whole stock as csv, applying an inventory to the stock,…).

     redis-server &

+and start our asynchronous task runner:

+    make task-queue &

 see [#83](https://gitlab.com/vindarel/abelujo/issues/83).